Whatever Happened to Charter Cities in Honduras?

 Illegitimacy also keeps growing around the model cities, especially since Romer left the project.
 Therefore, to improve the image of the ZEDEs and ensure success, Colindres believes that the government “should have a solid approach to disclose any information related to ZEDE requirements, processes, and approval criteria.”

-Antigua Report reached out to more Hondurans for their perspectives on the current status of the ZEDES, including Students for Liberty Honduras and Eléutera, a classical-liberal think tank based in San Pedro Sula with particular interest on becoming part of the ZEDEs project since its founding.
+Antigua Report reached out to more Hondurans for their perspectives on the current status of the ZEDES, including Students for Liberty Honduras and Eléutera, a classical-liberal think tank based in San Pedro Sula with particular interest in the ZEDEs project.
 However, all chose not to comment, perhaps given vested interests or the lack of clear information even among local policy specialists.

 Alex Chaufen, managing director at the Acton Institute and a former CAMP member, also avoided making a comment on such a troubled project and suggested to analyze the progress of the approved ventures.
 The information about them, however, is scarce.